tshabalalaaj/se-assignment-5-tshabalalaaj/README.md

       - Select the remote repository you want to push your changes to and click on "Push".
       - The changes will be pushed to the remote repository.

- Submission Guidelines:
-- Your answers should be well-structured, concise, and to the point.
-- Provide screenshots or step-by-step instructions where applicable.
-- Cite any references or sources you use in your answers.
-- Submit your completed assignment by 1st July